In preparation for writing the chess scenes that

-advance, including the moves that don't actually appear in the script.
+advance, including the notations that don't actually appear in the script.

 Sarah also annotated our plan to show how the moves on the board